MattStanl3y/Networks-project/README.md

 | Valorant     | 7000–8000      |
 | PUBG         | 7086–8100      |

-> Search "[Game Name] UDP port" online to find specific ports.
+> Search "[Game Name] UDP port" online to find specific ports, or visit https://portforward.com/ports/

-### Note:
+### Notes:

-Windows Path: Ensure that Wireshark path is (C:\Program Files\Wireshark\tshark.exe).
+- Windows Path: Ensure that Wireshark path is (C:\Program Files\Wireshark\tshark.exe).
 If not, change this in capture.py
+- Most games use multiple ports, all the packets genearted may not get captured/analyzed

 ## Warning